robertdavidgraham/masscan/README.md

 # Usage

-Usage is similar to ''nmap'', such as the following scan:
+Usage is similar to `nmap`, such as the following scan:

-	# bin/masscan -p80,8000-8100 10.0.0.0/8
+	# masscan -p80,8000-8100 10.0.0.0/8

 This will:
 * scan the 10.x.x.x subnet, all 16 million addresses
 * scans port 80 and the range 8000 to 8100, or 102 addresses total

-Some comparison with ''nmap'':
+* print output to <stdout> that can be redirected to a file

+To see the complete list of options, use the `--echo` feature.
+This dumps the current configuration and exits.
+This ouput can be used as input back into the program:

+	# masscan masscan -p80,8000-8100 10.0.0.0/8 --echo > xxx.conf
+	# masscan -c xxx.conf --rate 1000

+# Comparison with Nmap

+Where reasonable, every effort has been taken to make the program familiar to `nmap` users, even though it's fundamentally different.
+Two important differences are:

-* no default ports to scan, you must specify ''-p <ports>''
+* no default ports to scan, you must specify `-p <ports>`
+* target hosts are IP addresses or simple ranges, not DNS names, nor the funky subnet ranges `nmap` can use.

+You can think of `masscan` as having the following settings permanently
+enabled:
-* the ''-sS'' option is enabled: this does SYN scan only
+* `-sS`: this does SYN scan only (currently, will change in future)
+* `-Pn`: doesn't ping hosts first, which is fundamental to the async operation
-* the ''-n'' option is enabled: no DNS resolution happens
+* `-n`: no DNS resolution happens
-* the ''-Pn'' option is enabled: doesn't ping hosts first
-* target hosts are IP addresses or ranges, not DNS names
-* specify ''--rate <rate>''

-I've tried to make this familiar to ''nmap'' users, but fundamentally it's a vastly different scanner.
-You can try some ''nmap'' options you think might work -- it'll quickly tell you if they don't.
+* `--randomize-hosts`: scan completely randomized
+* `--send-eth`: sends using raw `libpcap`

+If you want a list of additional `nmap` compatible settings, use the following
+command:

+	# masscan --nmap

+# Tips on reading the code

+The file `main.c` contains the `main()` function, as you'd expect.
+Also, this file contains the main scanning thread that spews packets, as well as the catching thread that catches responses.
+This is the core functionality of the program, everything else is secondary.

-## Transmit rate (IMPORTANT!!)
+# Transmit rate (IMPORTANT!!)

 This program spews out packets very fast.
 On Windows, or from VMs, it can do 300,000 packets/second.
 On a Linux (no virtualization) it'll